AnisEmad/monty/README.md

 Usage pall
 Format: see example
-If the stack is empty, don’t print anything
+If the stack is empty, don’t print anything.

 Task 1
 ===================================================================
 Implement the pint opcode.